Edisonpark, formerly known as Kwadrant B&F, is located between the Australiëweg , the Oostweg, the Van der Hagenstraat and the Zegwaartseweg.

 Are measures being taken to limit nuisance, such as noise pollution?

-Yes, high-rise buildings are planned in the shell of the district.
-This will serve as a noise barrier for the houses behind it.
-The starting point is that there should be no noise pollution for the residents.
+Yes, high-rise buildings are planned on the outskirts of the neighborhood.
+These will serve as a noise barrier for the homes behind them.
+The basic principle is that there should be no noise nuisance for residents.

 Will there be sufficient facilities such as shops, schools and healthcare in the area?